AdobeDocs/campaign-classic.en/help/campaign/using/controlling-costs.md

 1. Defining the budget

-   For more on this, refer to [Create a budget](#creating-a-budget).
+   For more on this, refer to [Creating a budget](#creating-a-budget).

 1. Defining the cost calculation method

    Cost structures are defined for the service providers.
-See [Create a service provider and its cost categories](../../campaign/using/providers--stocks-and-budgets.md#creating-a-service-provider-and-its-cost-categories).
+See [Creating a service provider and its cost categories](../../campaign/using/providers--stocks-and-budgets.md#creating-a-service-provider-and-its-cost-categories).

 1. Defining campaign costs (deliveries/tasks)